Janamejay-Sharma/Image-Classifier/README.md

 # Image-Classifier
-An image classification neural network written using Tensorflow
+An image classification neural network written using Tensorflow.

 image-classifier.py: Creates and trains the neural network model.